The history and origin of German Shepherd dog breed

 The popularity of German Shepherds spread in Germany by the beginning of World War I and their impressive and lovable personality soon drew the attention of other countries.
 The AKC altered the breed’s name from German Sheepdog to Shepherd Dog with the intention to dissociate the breed’s name from German roots.
 In 1931, the AKC restored the breed’s original name: German Shepherd Dog.

 German Shepherd dog breeds became popular in the United States only in the early 1900s, thanks to the movies that were based on dogs and their heroic adventures.
 German Shepherds have been on the silver screen in many movies.
 People loved German Shepherds for their loyalty, intelligence, and courageous traits.
+People also buy black german shepherd and black & red german shepherds puppies as a family member.

 Today, GSDs are not only considered as one of the most favorite household pets.
 Due to the breed’s reputation for being loyal, courageous, and easy-to-train, German Shepherds are commonly used as police or military dogs.
 The versatility and outstanding characteristics are what make German Shepherds a wonderful pet, companion, and protector.